tyohan/polymer-starter-kit/README.md

 ## Dependency Management

 Polymer uses [Bower](http://bower.io) for package management.
 This makes it easy to keep your elements up to date and versioned.
-For tooling, we use NPM to manage Node.js-based dependencies.
+For tooling, we use npm to manage Node.js-based dependencies.

 ## Service Worker